|Concert and CD Reviews

 “The recording (The Angels Dance) sounds particularly crisp and clear on the Mason Organ, upon which Shin-Ae Chun is clearly proficient”

-Chun is currently organist at First Baptist Church of Ann Arbor, MI, where she plays and maintains a three-manual Robert Noehren Organ, Opus.3, a Zuckerman harpsichord and a Steinway grand piano.
-She is also the director of the Youth and Children’s choirs.
+In addition to being organist at First Baptist Church of Ann Arbor, MI, she is also the director of the Youth and Children’s Choirs.
 As the concert series director, she runs two concert series: Ad Libitum (formal) and Coffee Break Concert Series (informal).
-She also runs a private keyboard studio, teaching organ, harpsichord and piano.
+She also has a private keyboard studio, teaching organ, harpsichord and piano, using a three-manual Robert Noehren Organ, a Zuckerman Flemish harpsichord and a Steinway grand piano.